 19 Once the debt is 31 days overdue, you will need to review the debt and, where appropriate, contact the debtor by phone.
-If it is unlikely that we will
+If it is unlikely that we will receive immediate payment, you should do one, or a combination of, the following.
+This will be based on your knowledge of both the customer and the nature of the debt.

-- If the customer is an individual and lives in Staffordshire, pass the matter to the enquiry officer. - If the customer is either an individual living outside of Staffordshire or any commercial organisation (wherever they may be based), refer the matter to the debt-recovery agency. - You can refer the matter for legal action at any point, or, you can do so based on the recommendations from either the enquiry officer or the debt-recovery agency. - Refer the matter to other local visiting officers, for example, a vulnerable client's social worker or other visiting staff used within portfolio areas. - 20 If a debt has still not been paid after 90 days from the invoice date, we will make provision for the bad debt and will need to consider writing off the amount to the revenue account.
+- If the customer is an individual and lives in Staffordshire, pass the matter to the enquiry officer. - If the customer is either an individual living outside of Staffordshire or any commercial organisation (wherever they may be based), refer the matter to the debt-recovery agency. - You can refer the matter for legal action at any point, or, you can do so based on the recommendations from either the enquiry officer or the debtrecovery agency. - Refer the matter to other local visiting officers, for example, a vulnerable client's social worker or other visiting staff used within portfolio areas. - If a debt has still not been paid after 90 days from the invoice date, we will make provision for the bad debt and will need to consider writing off the amount to the revenue account.
 We can then only show the income again if we receive a payment for the debt.
-(The debt will still be owed in the accounts receivable system until we have followed normal write-off procedures.) - 21 The above procedures are a framework which should apply to all types of debt.
+(The debt will still be owed in the accounts receivable system until we have followed normal write-off procedures.) - The above procedures are a framework which should apply to all types of debt.
 However, we know that different categories of debt and different types of customer may need us to use other recovery cycles.
-Any change from the standard cycle must be agreed by the Director of Finance and Resources.

-Taking an active approach to collecting income

-- 22 This approach involves discussing the debt with the customer before the due date for payment.
-The main aim is to make sure that the customer is satisfied with the goods or services provided or to identify any possible disputes the customer may have and to sort them out before the due date for payment. - 23 You should target this action, as it is not cost-effective to apply it to every customer.
-To help with the process, the system will create management reports which analyse the invoices raised the previous week by category and value. - 24 Each portfolio area should have a single point of contact to recover debts with other public organisations such as Staffordshire districts and other large commercial organisations.

-Sorting out customer queries and disputes

-25 Controlling and sorting out customer queries and disputes is an essential part of good customer service.
+Any change from the standard cycle must be agreed by the Director of Finance and Resources. - Taking an active approach to collecting income - This approach involves discussing the debt with the customer before the due date for payment.
+The main aim is to make sure that the customer is satisfied with the goods or services provided or to identify any possible disputes the customer may have and to sort them out before the due date for payment. - You should target this action, as it is not cost-effective to apply it to every customer.
+To help with the process, the system will create management reports which analyse the invoices raised the previous week by category and value. - 24 Each portfolio area should have a single point of contact to recover debts with other public organisations such as Staffordshire districts and other large commercial organisations. - Sorting out customer queries and disputes - 25 Controlling and sorting out customer queries and disputes is an essential part of good customer service.